liefery-it-legacy/blog/_posts/2017-07-19-favourite-podcasts.md

 9. [Start Up](https://gimletmedia.com/startup/) - English

-Start Up from Gimlet Media made its way onto the list, not because it discusses the hottest new developer trends, or because of interviews with our favourite ruby people, but because it provides a fascinating insight into the world of start ups.
+Start Up from Gimlet Media made its way onto the list, not because it discusses the hottest new developer trends, or because of interviews with our favourite Ruby people, but because it provides a fascinating insight into the world of start ups.
 In season one, follow Alex Blumberg, CEO and co-founder of Gimlet Media (a podcasting company with lots of other great podcasts under its belt as well) fumble his way through initial pitches, finding a co-founder, making his first hires and, of course, making his first mistakes.
 Later, co-host Lisa Chow takes over to interview other start ups, occasionally checking back in with her boss and colleagues.